jasper0112/Shoparro/README.md

 This is a web application for e-commerce platform using by small or medium size business owners to showcase and sell theirs products.

-# 🛒 Shoparro — E-Commerce Platform for Australian SMEs
+# 🛒 Southside Cart — E-Commerce Platform for Australian SMEs

-**Shoparro** is a full-stack web application built to empower small and medium-sized businesses in Australia to sell their products online with ease.
+**Southside Cart** is a full-stack web application built to empower small and medium-sized businesses in Australia to sell their products online with ease.
 It provides a seamless experience for both store owners and customers—from product management to order placement.

 ---